2-5-Foundation/offchain/README.md

+# vane network
-# vane implementation for risk free transaction sending for web3 businesses and degens
+Implementation for risk free transaction sending for web3 businesses and degens

 ### What are we solving?